-FUTURES has partnered with UNICEF, FIFA (Fèdèration Internationale de Football Associacion), Nike, and The International Center for Research on Women (ICRW), among others, to develop CBIM program adaptations, and implement and evaluate CBIM in various communities around the world.
+In 2006, FUTURES partnered with UNICEF, FIFA (Fèdèration Internationale de Football Associacion), Nike, and The International Center for Research on Women (ICRW), among others, to develop CBIM program adaptations, and implement and evaluate CBIM in various communities around the world.
 Over the years, CBIM has reached countries including Australia, South Africa, Angola, Brazil, Ivory Coast, Japan, Mexico, Norway, and Trinidad.

 Our specific work with global partners to date includes: